Our impact 2025

 Delivering the right outcomes for young people

-Through our work in 2024 as a partner on developing the Sport England Physical Literacy Consensus Statement for England, we understand that having a positive and meaningful relationship with movement and physical activity makes us more likely to be and stay active, benefiting our health, wellbeing and quality of life.
+Across all Youth Sport Trust programmes and interventions, we seek to improve the physical literacy of young people as research shows that having a positive and meaningful relationship with movement and physical activity makes us more likely to become and stay active, benefiting our health, wellbeing and quality of life.

 78%

-This shows a contribution to an overall improvement of their physical literacy.
-Notably, many of the young people who engaged with our programmes reported that participating had a positive impact on the overall amount of time they spent being physically active (69%).
+Notably, many of the young people who engaged with our programmes reported that participating had a positive impact on the overall amount of time they spent being physically active (67%).

 Delivering the right outcomes for education